Using SMS shortcodes in your advertising can produce amazing results

 The following data will be captured and sent to you instantly, to an email address or URL that you set (see below).

 You can also login to your account to view and download all the responses that you've received.

 How much does it cost to send a text to a short code?

 Users are charged one text at their standard rate to send texts to short codes.

-Please note that texts sent to all UK short codes are not included in customers‘ monthly free text bundles.
+Texts sent to all UK short codes are not included in customers' monthly free text bundles.
 So there will always be a charge of between roughly 8 and 12 pence to the user, depending on their network.